amir734jj/config-server/README.md

 # config-server

-Simple config management server with end-to-end encryption
+Simple config management server with end-to-end encryption.
+All configs are encrypted using authenticated encryption.

 Features:
 - Authenticated encryption using AES